rbCAS/rbcas.github.com/docs/configuration/index.md

           <strong>Lifetime</strong>
         </p>
         <p class="description">
-          Specifies how long the login ticket should live before it expires (in seconds).
-This is, how much time the user gets from seeing to submitting the login form.
+          Specifies how long (in seconds) the login ticket should live before it expires.
+This is how much time the user gets from seeing to submitting the login form.
         </p>
       </td>
       <td style="padding-left: 20px">